Toward a Spectral Theory of Cellular Sheaves: Toward Applications

 If $\Vspace$ is a vector space, we denote the constant sheaf with stalk $\Vspace$ by $\constsh{\Vspace}$, and say that $\Fc$ is an \emph{approximation to the constant sheaf} if $\Fc$ is an approximation to $\constsh{\Vspace}$.

 This definition is reminiscent of cellular approximation methods from algebraic topology.
 A space $X$ may be $k$-approximated by a cell complex $Y$, via a morphism $Y \to X$ inducing an isomorphism on homotopy groups up to degree $k$.
 Here we approximate a sheaf on a cell complex by one with the same cohomology in degrees up to $k$.
 In particular, a $0$-approximation to $\Fc$ has the same vertex stalks and the same space of global sections as $\Fc$.
-In what follows, we will work over a graph $G$, and all approximations will be $0$-approximations.